About Pregnancy and autoimmune disorders

 - Low platelet count

 - Low white blood cell count

-Generally, the antibodies slowly disappear, and the baby’s symptoms will clear up after birth.
-You can continue taking hydroxychloroquine during pregnancy, and if you experience a flare-up, you can take a low dosage of prednisone, methylprednisolone, or an immunosuppressant under the instruction and care of your physician.
+Generally, the maternal antibodies slowly disappear, and the baby’s symptoms will clear up after birth.
+You can continue taking hydroxychloroquine during pregnancy, and if you experience a flare-up, you can take a low dosage of prednisone, methylprednisolone, or an immunosuppressant under the instruction and care of your health care provider.

 A pregnant patient with antiphospholipid syndrome can typically be treated with low-dose aspirin and anticoagulants throughout the pregnancy, until about six weeks after childbirth.
 This can decrease the amount of clotting as well as the risk of complications.

 APS is an autoimmune disorder that predisposes patients to thrombosis and, during pregnancy, increases the risk of: